-This section discusses the material components of the executive compensation program for our executive officers who are named in the "2021 Summary Compensation Table" below.
-In 2021, our "named executives officers" and their positions were as follows:
+This section discusses the material components of the executive compensation program for our executive officers who are named in the "2022 Summary Compensation Table" below.
+In 2022, our "named executive officers" and their positions were as follows:

-- Alexandria Forbes, Ph.D., President and Chief Executive Officer; - Richard Giroux, Chief Financial Officer and Chief Operating Officer; and - Robert K. Zeldin, M.D., Chief Medical Officer.
+- Alexandria Forbes, Ph.D., President and Chief Executive Officer; - Richard Giroux, Chief Financial Officer and Chief Operating Officer; and - Stuart Naylor, Ph.D., Chief Development Officer.

-We had another strong year operationally in 2021 as we continued to make significant progress in a number of key areas, including clinical, regulatory, manufacturing, research and overall business development.
-The executive team has continued to thoughtfully and efficiently build a fully integrated company with several valuable and unique sets of assets which include our therapeutic pipeline, leading manufacturing capabilities, clinical and quality infrastructure, extensive vector engineering capabilities and technology platforms led by our transformative riboswitch gene regulation technology.
-In particular, our 2021 performance was attributable to a number of factors, including:
+We had a successful year operationally in 2022 as we continued to make important progress in a number of key areas, including clinical development, manufacturing, research and raising additional capital.
+The executive team remains focused on building a vertically integrated company with several valuable and unique sets of assets, which include: our therapeutic pipeline, leading manufacturing capabilities, clinical and quality infrastructure, extensive vector engineering capabilities and technology platforms led by our transformative riboswitch gene regulation technology.
+In particular, our 2022 performance was attributable to a number of factors, including: